Q. Describe the most common types of jobs you do for your clients.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?

 A. I belong to a few music teachers organizations where the main goal is improvement through continuing education.
-I have also taken the guitar teacher and mentoring training course from Tom Hess Music Corporation.
-Additionally, I have taken courses in training children to play the guitar, advanced music theory, songwriting and composition.
+I attended a guitar teacher and mentoring training program.
+I have taken courses in training children to play the guitar.
+I have taken courses in advanced music theory, songwriting and composition.
 I am also an active participant in several on line guitar teachers forums.

 Q. What is your greatest strength?